Buying And Selling a Businesses

-"If you are looking to buy or sell a business, and you are asking yourself whether you really need to write or update a business plan, then you need to ask yourself some even more important questions," said Joseph Ferriolo, director of Wise Business Plans, which provides individualized, custom-designed business plans for startups and expanding businesses.
-"If you're looking to sell, you need to consider whether you're really presenting your business in the best light without a clear road map showing the new owner that success is reachable.
+“If you are looking for buying or selling a business, and you are asking yourself whether you really need to write or update a business plan, then you need to ask yourself some even more important questions,” said Joseph Ferriolo, director of Wise Business Plans, which provides individualized, custom-designed business plans for startups and expanding businesses.
+“If you’re looking to sell, you need to consider whether you’re really presenting your business in the best light without a clear road map showing the new owner that success is reachable.

-"And if you're looking to buy, well, you need to ask yourself who is going to be in control of the business: you or the previous owner.
-Without a plan that you have a hand in crafting, you are letting someone else drive your future."
+“And if you’re looking for buying and selling a business, well, you need to ask yourself who is going to be in control of the business: you or the previous owner.
+Without a plan that you have a hand in crafting, you are letting someone else drive your future.”

-When considering purchase of a business, Ferriolo said reviewing the company's current plan to ensure it aligns with your expectations, goals and acceptable risk levels is basic due diligence.
+When considering the purchase of a business, Ferriolo said reviewing the company’s current plan to ensure it aligns with your expectations, goals, and acceptable risk levels are basic due diligence.

 This means a smart purchaser will want to see an up-to-date business plan before buying any company, so sellers should be prepared to produce one.